pombreda/pgreloaded/doc/modules/ebs.rst

    .. attribute:: world

-      The :class:`World` the entity reside in.
+      The :class:`World` the entity resides in.

 .. class:: Applicator()